Troubleshooting: Search results are missing or the same

-In this case it’s usually best to create a child theme (see link for a description of what a child theme is) that does have it’s own
+In this case it is usually best to create a child theme (see link for a description of what a child theme is) that does have its own

 search.php.
 You will need to write the search results template from the ground up, but you can utilize the template files in the parent theme to build your search results template so it looks consistent.
 The theme author should be able to help you find which file(s) to work from.

 If your theme does in fact have a

 search.php it may be performing its own redundant search.
 If you open

 search.php and see any of the following, your theme is performing its own search instead of using the WordPress-provided results:

 If you search for and find any of the above in